-Do not approach the truck driver to discuss fault or apologies.
+Do not approach the truck driver to discuss fault or apologize.
 All of your remarks can and will be used against you when you seek recompense from trucking firms and their insurance companies for your damages and injuries.

 Contact your local law enforcement agency, police department, or the California Highway Patrol if the accident occurs on a highway.

 Obtain the driver's information, including his driver's license, truck registration, and insurance information, from the truck driver.
-Do not dispute about the fault with other drivers.
+Do not dispute the fault with other drivers.

 If the other party's insurance company approaches you, contact a truck accident injury attorney and ask him to talk with the other party's lawyers and insurance agents.

 The last tip is especially important.
 After all, you don't want to be negotiating something as important as an insurance payout.
 But, simultaneously, you are wounded, in shock, and confused.
 Let your lawyer handle that for you.

 Who Is Liable In A Truck Accident in California?